kientt265/-web2-e-commerce-microservices/README.markdown

 ./create-topics.sh
 ```

-This script typically contains commands to create topics such as `product-events`, `order-events`, `payment-events`, `cart-events`, `mail-events` etc., which are crucial for the microservices to communicate effectively.
+This script typically contains commands to create topics such as `product-events`, `order-events`, `payment-events`, `cart-events`, `mail-events`, and potentially `log-events` if logs are streamed to Kafka before Logstash.

 ### 4. Verify Services

-To ensure all services are running correctly, you can check the status of your Docker containers:
+To ensure all services and infrastructure components are running correctly, you can check the status of your Docker containers:

 ```shell
 docker ps
 ```

-You should see a list of running containers, including those for PostgreSQL, Kafka, Zookeeper, Elasticsearch, Redis, Debezium, and your custom microservices (e.g., `user-service`, `product-service`, `cart-service`, `order-service`, `payment-service`, `search-service`, `mail-service`).
+You should see a list of running containers, including those for PostgreSQL, Kafka, Zookeeper, Elasticsearch, Redis, Debezium, Nginx, Logstash, Kibana, and your custom microservices (e.g., `user-service`, `product-service`, `cart-service`, `order-service`, `payment-service`, `search-service`, `mail-service`, `api-gateway`).

 To view logs for a specific service (e.g., `product-service`):